Lan19940202/Data-Analysis-Practice-Python/README.md

 # Data-analysis-using-pandas-and-numpy
-## The data used here is from: http://www.seanlahman.com/baseball-archive/statistics/
+## The baseball competition data used here is from: http://www.seanlahman.com/baseball-archive/statistics/